barakatech/react-take-home-test/README.md

 ## Deadline

-Please submit your assignment within [insert timeframe, e.g., 2-4 days] of receiving this assignment.
+Please submit your assignment within four days of receiving this assignment.

 ## Questions

-If you have any questions or need clarification, feel free to reach out to us at [insert contact information].
+If you have any questions or need clarification, feel free to reach out to us at andy@getbaraka.com